TUC117/CP-2K24/week1/README.md

 $4 \ XOR \ 3 = 4\  + \ 3 = 7$ <br>
 <br>
 ### 8. XOR XOR XOR XOR
 Given an array of integers $arr$ and an integer $m$.
-Print the total number of subarrays having bitwise $XOR$ of all elements equal to $k$.
+Print the total number of subarrays having bitwise $XOR$ of all elements equal to $m$.

 **Input Format**:<br>
 Each test contains multiple test cases.
 The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
 The description of the test cases follows.<br>